SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.1.1
+* Improvement: When sharing a Scale Workshop link (on Discord, Facebook, etc.) the site description is now much shorter so takes less space

 ### 1.1
 * New feature: Export tuning files for Harmor and Sytrus synths (thanks to Azorlogh)
 * Improvement: 'Mode' feature now shows a counter while you input a subset